 Cheapest Days of the Week to Book Hotels

 Weekend stays can be a killer for the budget with hotels.

 As you might expect, Friday night and Saturday night stays are always more expensive than a midweek stay.
 Prices can start to creep up on Thursdays, too.
-For example, here’s the calendar for nightly stays at Caesars Palace in Las Vegas in April 2022.
+For example, here's the calendar for nightly stays at Caesars Palace in Las Vegas in February and March 2023.
 In every case, a Friday or Saturday night stay is substantially more expensive.

 Of course, there's more to it than just the date.
 Depending on where you're heading, conferences and major sports events can wreak havoc on hotel rates.

 While hotel pricing often won't vary as drastically as airfare, you can still save by checking in and out on weekdays, avoiding the busy weekend prices.
 Consider making your trip a longer weekend and checking in on a Wednesday and out on a Saturday.
 These tend to be the cheapest days to travel by train or plane anyway, so you'll save on all aspects of your trip.

 “What are the best days to buy airline tickets?”

 Figuring out when are flights cheapest and finding a great deal on flights can feel like a full-time job with all the changes in airfare, but use this general rule when booking: Tuesdays, Wednesdays, and Saturdays are typically the cheapest days to fly.

 The more popular the time to travel, the more expensive flights are likely to be.
 That goes for the season, month, and even down to the day and time you fly.
 Start your trip planning with this knowledge in mind before you request that PTO or book any other travel plans.
 Scoring a cheap flight on these days can save you hundreds, and it's likely those are cheaper days to take the train and check into your hotel, too.